19th arrondissement of Paris

 The 19th arrondissement of Paris (XIX^{e} arrondissement) is one of the 20 arrondissements of the capital city of France.
 In spoken French, this arrondissement is referred to as dix-neuvième.
+In 2023, it had a population of 178,691.

 The arrondissement, known as Butte-Chaumont, is situated on the right bank of the River Seine.
 It is crossed by two canals, the Canal Saint-Denis and the Canal de l'Ourcq, which meet near the Parc de la Villette.

-The 19th arrondissement, mixing the Old French bohemianism and also the Parisian cosmopolitanism, includes two public parks: the Parc des Buttes Chaumont, located on a hill, and the Parc de la Villette, which is home to the Cité des Sciences et de l'Industrie, a museum and exhibition center; the Conservatoire de Paris, one of the most renowned music schools in Europe; the Cabaret Sauvage; the Zénith de Paris; and the Philharmonie de Paris, both part of the Cité de la Musique.
+The 19th arrondissement, mixing the Old French bohemianism and also the Parisian cosmopolitanism, includes two public parks: the Parc des Buttes Chaumont, located on a hill, and the Parc de la Villette, which is home to the Cité des Sciences et de l'Industrie, a museum and exhibition center; the Conservatoire de Paris, one of the most renowned music schools in Europe; the Cabaret Sauvage; and the Zénith de Paris and the Philharmonie de Paris, both part of the Cité de la Musique.